Forever Green (FG Xpress) is a multi-level marketing company that sells products related to nutrition and weight management.

 - SOLARstrips – Strips that dissolve on the tongue designed to provide an energy boost and enhance performance of several body systems.

-- BEAUTYstrips – Designed to give skin a more youthful look.
+- BEAUTYstrips – Designed to give skin a more youthful look (see the top skincare MLMs).

-- AZUL – Supplement containing super fruits that boasts a variety of health benefits.
+- AZUL – Supplement containing super fruits that boasts a variety of health benefits (like Kyani).

-- FREQUENSEA – Drinks that will support brain, skin, and immune health, among other health benefits.
+- FREQUENSEA – Drinks that will support brain, skin, and immune health, among other health benefits (like Brain Abundance).

 - PURE – Droplets containing dozens of naturally occurring elements that promote heart and liver health, among other health benefits.